simonkeys/pylgs/README.md

 sudo apt-get install python3-dev gcc gfortran libsundials-dev
 ```

-(Note that at SUNDIALS version 6 or later is required – this is supplied
+(Note that SUNDIALS version 6 or later is required – this is supplied by
-by Ubuntu 24.04/Debian 12 and later.)
+Ubuntu 24.04/Debian 12 and later.)

 Once the above dependencies are installed, pyLGS can be installed with
 `pip`: